-Especially in device connectivity we’ve seen 7 major generations.
+Especially, in device connectivity, we’ve seen 7 major generations.

-The very first connection type was USB 1.1 and now we are using thunderbolt 3 USB-C connection.
+The very first connection type was USB 1.1 and now we are using a thunderbolt 3 USB-C connection.

-SO, don’t forget to share this tip on your social media channels to help others.
+And, don’t forget to share this tip on your social media channels to help others.

 You may also like to read,